lhqxinghun/bioinformatics/FSBMG/Readme.txt

 FSBMG.m     - code for the proposed filter feature selection method FSBMG. mRMR.m      - code for the filter feature selection method mRMR.
 KCCAmRMR.m  - code for the filter feature selection method KCCAmRMR.
+QPFS.m      - code for the filter feature selection method QPFS.
 Example.m   - code for the demo which shows how FSBMG.m is called.
 2. Source code in subfolder
 'MINE'      - directory for subroutines that support FSBMG.m, especially adjusted MIC (adjustments have been annotated in the code).
 'mRMR'      - directory for subroutines that support mRMR.m.
 'KCCAmRMR'  - directory for subroutines that support KCCAmRMR.m.
+'QPFS'      - directory for subroutines that support QPFS.m.

 Datasets available on the site:
 1. Datasets in 'DATA' folder